Gufrana-04/GatePass-Managment-System/README.md

 - If Oracle connection errors appear, verify the Instant Client installation and that the DSN is reachable.
 - If templates do not load, confirm the required files are present in `templates/`.

-## Security Notes

-Do not commit real database credentials or secret keys to a public repository.
-For production use, move sensitive values to environment variables or a secure secret manager.

-## License

-Internal project.
-Add a license here if the repository will be shared externally.